Goally Penguin Logo with Sunglasses

 What About Kids With Thinking and Learning Differences?

-As parents, you may often wonder, “How much eye contact is normal for babies?” especially when it comes to neurodivergent children.
-These kids, including those with autism, might have difficulty with or even avoid eye contact due to sensory overload or social anxiety.
-But don’t worry, this doesn’t mean they’re ignoring you – they’re just processing information differently.
+As parents, you might wonder, “How much eye contact is normal for babies?”
+This is especially true for neurodivergent children, like those with autism, who may avoid eye contact due to sensory overload or social anxiety.
+Don’t worry; they aren’t ignoring you—they’re just processing information differently.

 To support your neurodivergent child and strengthen your bond, try the following: